The Biggest Game in Town (game show)

-The Biggest Game in Town was a British quiz show that aired on ITV1 between 10 September and 21 December 2001.
+The Biggest Game in Town was a British quiz show that aired on ITV between 10 September and 21 December 2001.
 The programme was broadcast live and was based on the game of bingo.
 It was presented by Steve Le Fevre.

 Premise

-The programme was broadcast live on ITV1 each afternoon, originally at 1pm, but later moved to midday.
+The programme was broadcast live on ITV each afternoon, originally at 1pm, but later moved to midday.
 On Fridays, an extra game was played at 5:30pm, which was known as the 'Friday Flyer'.

 Each show featured two separate games that ran concurrently, a studio game between three contestants with a top prize of £5,550 and a home game with a daily jackpot pool of £5,000.
 Friday Flyer editions featured a larger home jackpot, starting at £7,500 plus any unclaimed cash prizes from the past week.
 The cash prizes in the studio game were also doubled but the top prize remained the same.

 There was also a viewer competition in each show with different prize on offer each time.

 Bobby Davro stood in as host for three editions, including a Friday Flyer celebrity special, towards the end of the series when Le Fevre was unable to host due to illness.